thwill1000/mmbasic-sptools/README.md

 The power of the ARM processor means it is capable of running BASIC at speeds comparable to running native machine-code on an 8-bit home computer with the additional advantage of vastly more memory and superior graphics and audio capabilities.

 More information can be found on the official Colour Maximite 2 website at http://geoffg.net/maximite.html

-**2. Will you be supporting the original Colour Maximite / Mono Maximite / Pi-cromite / MMBasic for DOS ?**

-My next goal (after rewriting the auto-indent code) is to use the transpiler to help port itself to Pi-cromite and MMBasic for DOS.

-I do not intend to support the original Colour Maximite or Mono Maximite as the MMBasic 4.5 that these run is missing a number of important features that the code relies on.

-**3. Why didn't you just copy the design of the C preprocessor like FreeBASIC does ?**

- 1. The current design was chosen so that a file annotated with !directives is still a valid MMBasic file for at least one flavour of MMBasic (currently MMBasic 5.05 on the CMM2) that can be RUN without first running the transpiler over it.

- 2. Because that would be a lot more work.

-**4. When is it getting C preprocessor style macro support ?**

-Not yet ;-)

 **5. How do I contact the author ?**